The Can-Change Team

 Dr. Kim Lavoie (Chair)

-Founding Member Dr. Kim Lavoie is Full Professor in the Dept. of Psychology, at the University of Quebec at Montreal (UQAM) and Co-Director of the Montreal Behavioral Medicine Centre (MBMC).
+Founding Member Dr. Kim Lavoie is Full Professor in the Dept. of Psychology, at the University of Quebec at Montreal (UQAM), Canada Research Chair in Behavioural Medicine, and Co-Director of the Montreal Behavioral Medicine Centre (MBMC).
 She is also a Researcher at Hôpital du Sacré-Coeur de Montréal and an Associate Researcher at the Montreal Heart Institute.
-Finally, she holds a number of national and international leadership positions including Chair of Health Psychology and Behavioural Medicine at the Canadian Psychological Association (CPA), Co-Lead of the International Behavioural Trials Network (IBTN), and Chair of the Canadian Network for Health Behaviour Change and Promotion (CAN-Change)
+Finally, she holds a number of national and international leadership positions including Co-Lead of the International Behavioural Trials Network (IBTN), and Chair of the Canadian Network for Health Behaviour Change and Promotion (CAN-Change)

 Dr. Lavoie is internationally recognized for her research on chronic disease prevention and the impact of behavioral interventions, such as motivational communication, on health behaviors and chronic disease outcomes.
 Specifically, here research interests fall into 3 broad categories: the impact of psychological stress (e.g., depression, anxiety) and lifestyle factors (diet, exercise, smoking, adherence) on the development and progression of chronic illnesses (e.g., cardiovascular disease, asthma, and occupational asthma); psychophysiological and behavioral mechanisms linking psychological stress to disease; and behavioural medicine (e.g., behavioral interventions for chronic illnesses, including motivational communication and cognitive-behavioral interventions).